 Place one thumb above each ear.
 Drag them towards the back of your head until they meet.
 Pick up all hair that falls above your thumbs, and clip it to the top of your head with a duck-bill clip.

-Plug in and heat up a 2-inch curling iron.
+Heat up you curling iron.
 Use the low heat setting if you have fine hair, and the medium setting for coarse or thick hair.
-Smaller irons create a tight ringlet, while any iron with a barrel larger than 2 inches will produce a wave.

 Pick up the 2-inch-wide section of hair closest to your ear on your left side, and hold it at the end, parallel to your face.
 If your hair is mid-back length or longer, use 1-inch sections of hair.
 Hold the iron with your other hand, and position it parallel to the section of hair, positioning the hair between your face and the iron.
 Press down on the handle to open the clamp.